-About: Albert Einstein once said, “If you can’t explain it to six-year-old, you don’t understand it yourself.”
+About A Wealth of Common Sense: Albert Einstein once said, “If you can’t explain it to six-year-old, you don’t understand it yourself.”
 The main reason I started this website is to try to explain the complexities of the various aspects of finance in a way that everyone could understand them.
 Both the economy and the financial markets are complex adaptive systems, but I’ve never found complex problems require complex solutions.
 Common sense and self-awareness are extremely underrated attributes in the world of finance.

 Year Started: 2013